kubernetes/website/content/en/docs/concepts/containers/runtime-class.md

 ### Upgrading RuntimeClass from Alpha to Beta

-RuntimeClass Beta (v1.14) included the following changes:
+The RuntimeClass Beta feature includes the following changes:

-- The `node.k8s.io` API group and `runtimeclasses.node.k8s.io` resource have been migrated to a built-in API from a CustomResourceDefintion.
+- The `node.k8s.io` API group and `runtimeclasses.node.k8s.io` resource have been migrated to a built-in API from a CustomResourceDefinition.
 - The `spec` has been inlined in the RuntimeClass definition (i.e. there is no more RuntimeClassSpec).
 - The `runtimeHandler` field has been renamed `handler`.
 - The `handler` field is now required in all API versions.
 This means the `runtimeHandler` field in the Alpha API is also required.
-- The `handler` field must be a valid DNS label ([RFC 1123](https://tools.ietf.org/html/rfc1123)), meaning it can no longer container `.` characters (in all versions).
+- The `handler` field must be a valid DNS label ([RFC 1123](https://tools.ietf.org/html/rfc1123)), meaning it can no longer contain `.` characters (in all versions).
 Valid handlers match the following regular expression: `^[a-z0-9]([-a-z0-9]*[a-z0-9])?$`.

-**Action Required:** If you were using RuntimeClass Alpha (prior to v1.14), the following actions are required upon upgrade to v1.14:
+**Action Required:** The following actions are required to upgrade from the alpha version of the RuntimeClass feature to the beta version:

 - RuntimeClass resources must be recreated *after* upgrading to v1.14, and the `runtimeclasses.node.k8s.io` CRD should be manually deleted: